MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/sample-crisis-communication-app.md

 #### Enable location updates

-This app  allows you to records users location and store it in your SharePoint site whenever a user sets their status.
-This allows your crisis management team to view this data in a Power BI report.
+This app allows you to record a user's location and store it in your SharePoint site whenever a user sets their status.
+Your crisis management team can view this data in a Power BI report.

 To enable this functionality, follow these steps: